1 Painting with Jolie/Davis Paint/Annie Sloan US/Chalk Paint

-You must be very sure handed in applying any clear coat sealers like poly, varnish, or Annie Sloan Lacquer.
+You must be very sure handed in applying any clear coat sealers like poly or varnish.
 Watch out for drips and runs!
 Do not over brush or the surface will look uneven and dull in areas.
 Be careful to not be heavy handed or the surface will be cloudy—that is irreversible.
 Be sure to stir regularly to ensure the flattening agent is evenly dispersed throughout the application.
 Never shake any clear coat as that produces air bubbles that will remain in your final finish.

 Easy to apply.
 Clear wax will not show overlap marks.

 Easy to maintain and repair.
 If any damage to the surface should occur, it can be easily touched up.
 Remove the wax from the area where the booboo occurred with low odor mineral spirits (use the kind in the metal can, not the “safe” alternative in the plastic container).
 This will not remove the paint.
 Re-wax and it’s good as new again in a couple of minutes.

 Should the wax wear away in high use areas (flatware drawer front, kitchen table, etc.), it can be re-waxed quickly and easily.
 How often do you need to re-wax?
 If the surface looks dull or doesn’t feel as smooth as it once did, try buffing with a buffing brush.
 If the sheen doesn’t return, it’s time to re-wax.
 You do not need to do everything, only the areas where the wax has worn down.

 Once cured, wax is food safe and non-toxic.